Amitabh-DevOps/dev-gemini-clone/README.md

 ## Exposing the Application via Ingress or NodePort

-In this step, we will walk through two options to expose your application to the outside world: one using an ALB (Application Load Balancer) with a CNAME record.
+In this step, Once the application is healthy, we will walk through to expose your application to the outside world: one using an ALB (Application Load Balancer) with a CNAME record.

 1. Expose via ALB and CNAME
    Run the following command to get the ALB External‑IP of the ingress-nginx-controller: